fusioncharts/dev_centre_docs/getting-started/java/apply-different-themes-using-java.md

 heading: Apply Different Themes using Java
 ---

-## Apart from the usual boilerplate, the sample code provided corresponds to the following tasks:

 In FusionCharts Suite XT you can manually set the cosmetics and functional attributes for each chart in the corresponding JSON/XML file.
 This can work if you deal with only a small number of charts.
 As the number of charts increases so does your hassles.
 FusionCharts Suite ships with predefined themes which you can use to set the visual appearance or the behavior of your chart.

-FusionCharts Suite XT ships with the following predefined themes:
+## FusionCharts Suite XT ships with the following predefined themes:

 * `fusion` (since v3.13.0)